metinvan/nodeexp/README.md

   ```

 ### The Input Data

   ```
   POST Data = { "data": "JOHN0000MICHAEL0009994567" }
   ```

 ### The Response Data

-  1. The first version, after the parssing or extraction, the zero strings are not
+  1. The first API version, after the parsing or extraction, the zero strings are not
       removed or no formatting of data will be made.
-Please notice the trailing zeroes are as is.
+Please notice the trailing zeroes remains in the field values.

   ```
   Response Data = { statusCode: 200, data: { firstName: "JOHN0000", lastName: "MICHAEL000", clientId: "9994567" }}
   ```

-  2. The second version, after the parssing or extraction, takes extra steps by removing the trailing zeroes and
+  2. The second API version, after the parssing or extraction, it will take extra steps by removing the trailing zeroes
-      formating the client-id by inserting a hypen character after the third character.
-Please notice the trailing zeroes were removed.
+      and formatting the client-id by inserting a hypen character after the third character.
+Please notice the trailing zeroes were trimmed to produce more intuitive values.

   ```
   Response Data =  { statusCode: 200, data: { firstName: "JOHN", lastName: "MICHAEL", clientId: "999-4567" } }
   ```

+### GitFlow and CI/CD Pipeline

+    GitFlow pattern will used in the code repository hosted in GitHub.
+There are develop, feature & hotfix branch that creates new pull request to merge to the master branch.
+Upon checkin to develop branch, it will be deployed to the development Server.
+Then, it will run the CI/CD pipeline that includes the Jest, API, Integration or UI testings.
+Finally, with the master branch, upon merge from staging branch it will be deployed to the Production environment.

-### Unit Testing
+### Jest For Testing

    Jest unit testing was added to verify core or significant features.
 Most important are the functions used to parse and format the input data.
-Likewise, it also includes two API call tests one for each version of the API endpoints.
+Likewise, it also includes two actual API call to tests each version of the API endpoints.

+### Docker & Kubernetes Ready

+  This application is docker ready, it is build on top of a minimum Linux disk image with Node 12 and npm package
+  readily installed.
+The image can be checked in to a docker registry such as DockerHub.

+### Serverless Node.js Back-End

+  Future improvements for this application, is to deploy the back-end code to Serveless platform such as GCP Cloud Function, AWS Lambda or Azure Function.
+This will reduce maintenance cost and the back-end can auto-scale to handle
+  larger loads.

 ### Thank you,